 Tip: Define how you want to have the information specified in Confluence: in a step-by-step text guide, including a table for each step or any other format that is right for you.

-As Rovo can access Jira (Atlassian) data and other publicly available data, but not Xray data, there’s a gap which limits the interaction between both platforms.
 The good news is that work is already underway to build on top of Rovo’s capabilities and enable it to understand and access Xray data directly.